-Advice: Senior members of centre staff who have been authorised by their head of centre may be present at the start of the examination to assist with the identification of candidates.
+Advice: Senior members of centre staff, such as an Assistant Headteacher, who have been authorised by their head of centre may be present at the start of the examination to assist with the identification of candidates.

 Advice: Your MIS may allow you to produce candidate ID badges which show their photograph, name and candidate number.